olivertomic/hoggorm/docs/quickstart.rst

   - for `PLSR1`_ for univariate response (one response variable)
     	- `PLSR1 on NIR spectroscopy and octane data`_ measured on gasoline
   - for `PLSR2`_ for multivariate response (multiple response variables)
-    	- `PLSR2 on sensory and fluorescence spectroscopy`_ measured on cheese
+    	- `PLSR2 on sensory and fluorescence spectroscopy data`_ measured on cheese
   - for matrix correlation ceoefficitents `RV and RV2`_
+		- `RV and RV2 coefficient on sensory and fluorescence spectroscopy data`_

 .. _Read the Docs: http://hoggorm.readthedocs.io/en/latest